Kate Hawkesby: What would make you happier in your workplace?

-COMMENT: Interesting findings out of that survey about who we'd most like to work for.
+COMMENT: Interesting findings out of a new survey asking who we'd most like to work for.

 Air NZ came up trumps - for the third year in a row.
 So even when you couldn't display your tattoo, people still wanted to work there.